statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 </glge>
 {% endhighlight %}

 Straightforward, right?
-First, declare a camera positioned 20 units up on the Z axies, and by default the camera looks straight down the Z axis.
-Next, declare a scene which references the color, contains a simple light source, and puts four ducks on the ground.
-The ducks are models are defined in another file, `duck.dae`, and we'll get to that in a second.
+First, declare a camera positioned 20 units up on the Z axis -- by default the camera looks straight down the Z axis.
+Next, declare a scene which contains a simple light source and puts four ducks on the ground.

 The duck is imported from the [COLLADA sample XML file `duck.dae`][duckdae], which references an image `duckCM.png` to use as a texture.
-The COLLADA file contains everything needed to display a nice duckie, including meshes and materials.
-Each duck needs to be rotated on the X and Y axes -- π/2 and 3π/2 radians, respectively.
+The COLLADA file contains everything needed to display the duckie including meshes and materials.
+Model assets aren't always modeled the way you want, so each duck needs to be rotated on the X and Y axes to π/2 and 3π/2 radians, respectively.
 Rounding to two decimal places is good enough.

 Each duck is placed on the corners of a square around the origin.
-The units used are completely arbitrary -- I wasn't able to find a clear description of what to use for units or how many or how few should be in a viewport.
-After looking at some other examples I chose to assume that, in the game, the ducks would be scattered across a 20 x 10 rectangle, and I chose that I'd figure out various window sizes and aspect ratios later.
+The units used are completely arbitrary; I wasn't able to find a clear description of what to use for units or how many or how few should be in a viewport.
+In the game I chose to assume that the ducks would be scattered across a 20 x 10 rectangle and I planned to figure out various window sizes and aspect ratios later.

-You can save this XML in a separate file, but when starting out with GLGE you'll probably find it easier to embed the XML inside the HTML document using `<script type="text/xml">` tags.
+XML for the scenes can be saved in a separate file, but when starting out with GLGE you'll probably find it easier to embed the XML inside the HTML document using `<script type="text/xml">` tags.
 For clarify, however, I'll assume the XML is saved as a separate file, `scene.xml`.

-Here's a minimal page and script that will load the scene
+Here's a minimal HTML5 page which will render the scene:

 {% highlight html %}
 <!doctype html>